spica-engine/spica/docs/content/guide/function.md

 ### Database

 Database trigger, invokes your function when a specific database event happens in a collection of database.
-Database trigger can invoke your function with `INSERT`, `UPDATE`, `REPLACE`, `DELETE`, `DROP` events in a specific database collection.
+The database trigger can invoke your function with `INSERT`, `UPDATE`, `REPLACE`, `DELETE`, `DROP` events in a specific database collection.
 When the event happens your function will be invoked with the changes in the collection.

 To be able to create a function that triggered by database event, you need two required and one optional information about the event

 - **Collection:** Name of the collection where the set of documents stored
-- **Event Type:** Type of the event that happen in the collection.
+- **Event Type:** Type of the event that happens in the collection.
 It can be `INSERT`, `UPDATE`, `REPLACE`, `DELETE`, `DROP`.
 - **Full Document:** Whether you want only full document or changes on passed data

 A basic database function looks like this: